Note: previously you needed a custom quirk, but since September the Tuya IR Blaster is natively supported in Home Assistant

 Press “Issue Zigbee command” and then the blue led should start to light up, indicating that the device is waiting for an IR code.

-After you pressed a button on the remote, you should see a message in the logs.
+After you pressed a button on the remote, you can see the code in the attributes tab.
+For that you have to select last_learned_ir_code

 You can now test the code by selecting the “IRSend” command and paste the code into the “code” field.
 Click on “Issue Zigbee command” and the device should send the IR code.